Skip to main content

 Course Schedule

-The following courses are tentatively scheduled to be offered as part of the Space Studies Program.
-Note that SPST 504, 591, 593, 996, 997, and 998 are available every semester and require department approval prior to registration; contact the Space Studies Department to do so.
-To see all space studies courses, refer to the course listing.
+These courses are tentatively scheduled to be offered, and are subject to low-enrollment cancellation.
+To see the course descriptions, refer to the course listing.
+Note that SPST 504, 591, 593, 996, 997, and 998 are available every semester and require the instructor's approval prior to registration.

-1. In Campus Connection, locate the course you want
+1. In Campus Connection, find the desired course

 2. By clicking on either section that is highlighted in blue, the class details will provide the information indicating an online course